aditi-bhaskar/aditi-bhaskar/README.md

 For more on these projects (and environmental research devices, some chemistry, drones, a medical device, board games, and a compsci memes page!) see [my website](https://aditi-bhaskar.github.io/projects)

 What's my pfp?
 Wildflowers from Stanford's Lake Lagunita.
-In my free time I like exploring nature's beauty.
+In my free time I like taking walks in nature.
 Tangentially, I like designing & 3d printing shelves (which, logically, hold wildflowers).